OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 12\.
 MISCELLANEOUS

 Except as otherwise expressly set forth in this Agreement, in the event that any provision of this Agreement shall be held by a court or other tribunal of competent jurisdiction to be unenforceable, such provision will be enforced to the maximum extent permissible and the remaining portions of this Agreement shall remain in full force and effect.
-This Agreement, including any Subscription Terms, Rules of Use and the Valve Privacy Policy, constitutes and contains the entire agreement between the parties with respect to the subject matter hereof and supersedes any prior oral or written agreements.
+This Agreement, including any Subscription Terms, Rules of Use, the Valve Privacy Policy, and the Valve Hardware Warranty Policy, constitutes and contains the entire agreement between the parties with respect to the subject matter hereof and supersedes any prior oral or written agreements.
 You agree that this Agreement is not intended to confer and does not confer any rights or remedies upon any person other than the parties to this Agreement.

-Valve’s obligations are subject to existing laws and legal process and Valve may comply with law enforcement or regulatory requests or requirements notwithstanding any contrary term.
+Valve’s and, as applicable, Valve EU’s, obligations are subject to existing laws and legal process and Valve and, as applicable, Valve EU’s, may comply with law enforcement or regulatory requests or requirements notwithstanding any contrary term.

 You agree to comply with all applicable import/export laws and regulations.
-You agree not to export the Content and Services or allow use of your Account by individuals of any terrorist supporting countries to which encryption exports are at the time of exportation restricted by the U.S. Bureau of Export Administration.
+You agree not to export the Content and Services or Hardware or allow use of your Account by individuals of any terrorist supporting countries to which encryption exports are at the time of exportation restricted by the U.S. Bureau of Export Administration.
 You represent and warrant that you are not located in, under the control of, or a national or resident of any such prohibited country.

-_Revision date:_ June 2nd 2015
+This Agreement was last updated on January 1st, 2016 ("Revision Date").
+If you were a Subscriber before the Revision Date, it replaces your existing agreement with Valve or Valve EU on the day that you explicitly accept it.
+If you prefer to continue using Steam and your existing Subscriptions under the version of the Agreement in effect prior to the Revision Date, you are free to do so.